QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 ## Transitions

-The transitions are the arrows linking a state to another.
-You may add on the arrow
+Transitions are the arrows linking a state with another.
+You may add on the arrow,

 * a trigger name (like what will move us from our state to another)